 The Swissy has a dense outer coat, about one to two inches in length, and a thick undercoat.
 The breed sheds minimally most of the time, with the exception of twice-yearly "blow-outs," when the undercoat comes out.
 The color is distinct, with a black outer coat and rust and white markings on the face and body.

-Begin accustoming your Swissy to being brushed and examined when he's a puppy.
-Handle his paws frequently — dogs are touchy about their feet — and look inside his mouth.
-Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when he's an adult.
+Begin accustoming your Swissy to being brushed and examined when they're puppy.
+Handle their paws frequently--dogs are touchy about their feet--and look inside their mouth.
+Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when they're an adult.

 As you groom, check for sores, rashes, or signs of infection such as redness, tenderness, or inflammation on the skin, in the nose, mouth, and eyes, and on the feet.
 Eyes should be clear, with no redness or discharge.
 Your careful weekly exam will help you spot potential health problems early.

 Children And Other Pets